metaodi/osmapi/README.md

     pip install -r requirements.txt
     pip install -r test-requirements.txt

-After that, it is recommended to install the `flake8` pre-commit-hook:
+After that, it is recommended to install the pre-commit-hooks (flake8, black):

-    flake8 --install-hook
+    pre-commit install

+You can lint the source code using this command:

+    make lint

+And if you want to reformat the files (using the black code style) simply run:

+    make format

 ### Tests